-Oxford Archaeology North (OAN) would like to extend our thanks to Cath Neve of The Environment Partnership for commissioning the study and for help in the course of the project.
-OAN would also like to thank Peter Iles, the SMR Officer for Lancashire County Archaeology Service, and to all the staff at the Lancashire Record Office in Preston who provided invaluable assistance.
+Oxford Archaeology North (OA North) would like to extend our thanks to Cath Neve of The Environment Partnership for commissioning the study and for help in the course of the project.
+OA North would also like to thank Peter Iles, the SMR Officer for Lancashire County Archaeology Service, and to all the staff at the Lancashire Record Office in Preston who provided invaluable assistance.

-The desktop assessment was undertaken by Vix Hughes and the drawings were produced by Emma Carter.
-The report was compiled by Vix Hughes and was edited by Jamie Quartermaine and Rachel Newman.
+The desk-based assessment was undertaken by Vix Hughes, the walkover survey was undertaken by Peter Schofield, and the drawings were produced by Emma Carter.
+The report was compiled by Vix Hughes and Peter Schofield.
+The report was edited by Jamie Quartermaine and Emily Mercer.
 The project was managed by Jamie Quartermaine.